Cador

-Cador (Cadorius) is a legendary Duke of Cornwall, known chiefly through Geoffrey of Monmouth's pseudohistorical Historia Regum Britanniae and previous manuscript sources such as the Life of Carantoc.
+Cador (Cadorius) is a legendary Duke of Cornwall, known chiefly through Geoffrey of Monmouth's pseudohistorical Historia Regum Britanniae and previous manuscript sources such as the Life of Carannog.
 In Welsh genealogical records, he appears as Cado (Cadwr), the son of Cornish king Geraint.
 Early sources present him as a relative of King Arthur, though the details of their kinship are usually left unspecified.
 (Note: An exception is a pedigree in the manuscript known as 'Hanesyn Hen' which partially survives in Llanstephan MS. 28, Peniarth 182, and Cardiff MS 25.
 The relevant section is in Bonedd yr Arwyr (32) which describes Arthur and Cadwr as "brawd vn vam" (brothers of one mother), Cadwr being the son of Gwrlais, Earl of Cornwall.)

 Historicity

 Many stories involving Arthurian figures were told orally, leading to many interpretations and versions of the people, events, and characters.
 Scholars question the historical accuracy of these tales and most have been discredited, so the people associated with him could conceivably have been added by later storytellers.